 Causes of Hair Loss on Keto

-Add butter to your coffee.
-You can lose fat without excessive or vigorous exercise.
-Eating fat doesn't make you fat.
-We get it, embracing a ketogenic dietary framework requires as much of a mindset shift as it does a change in the foods we choose to eat.
+You've heard the advice...add butter to your coffee, lose fat without excessive or vigorous exercise, eating fat doesn't make you fat.
+We get it, embracing a ketogenic dietary framework requires as much of a mindset change as it does a modification in the foods we choose to eat.

 No one wants to welcome hair loss; it's never going to be on anyone's 'goals' list—not by a long-shot.
 Thankfully, there are many steps we can take to keep our heads of hair flourishing while we work toward establishing nutritional ketosis.